Bergalerga/Millionairedinjo/README.md

 ### Changing questions

 To change the questions, edit the call to init with the path to your questions.
+This call is located at the end of the `millionare.js` file.
 Example:

 ```javascript
 Millionaire.init('path/to/questions.json')